 Back to the GIL:

 The problem was that this reference count variable needed protection from race conditions where two threads increase or decrease its value simultaneously.
 If this happens, it can cause either leaked memory that is never released or, even worse, incorrectly release the memory while a reference to that object still exists.
-This can can cause crashes or other “weird” bugs in your Python programs.
+This can cause crashes or other “weird” bugs in your Python programs.

 This reference count variable can be kept safe by adding locks to all data structures that are shared across threads so that they are not modified inconsistently.

 But adding a lock to each object or groups of objects means multiple locks will exist which can cause another problem—Deadlocks (deadlocks can only happen if there is more than one lock).
 Another side effect would be decreased performance caused by the repeated acquisition and release of locks.

 The GIL is a single lock on the interpreter itself which adds a rule that execution of any Python bytecode requires acquiring the interpreter lock.
 This prevents deadlocks (as there is only one lock) and doesn’t introduce much performance overhead.
 But it effectively makes any CPU-bound Python program single-threaded.

 The GIL, although used by interpreters for other languages like Ruby, is not the only solution to this problem.
 Some languages avoid the requirement of a GIL for thread-safe memory management by using approaches other than reference counting, such as garbage collection.